sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 ### (Experimental) Reusing Ivy cache

-In late 2014, thanks to Travis CI members sending pull requests on Github, we learned that Ivy cache can be shared across the Travis builds.
+In late 2014, thanks to Travis CI members sending pull requests on GitHub, we learned that Ivy cache can be shared across the Travis builds.
 The public availability of [caching][Travis-caching] is part of the benefit for trying the new [container-based infrastructure][Travis-container].

 > Jobs running on container-based infrastructure: